-The number of requests for pre-arranged train paths in the period X-11 till X-8 and X-8 (-1 day) till X-2 (without feeder/outflow sections).
+The number of requests for pre-arranged train paths in the period X-11 till X-8 and X-8 (-1 day) till X-2 (without feeder/outflow sections; with a specification for PaPs for which standard priority rule applies and PaPs for which Network PaP priority rule applies).
 This KPI will be updated twice a year after the given timeframe.